 Megan Crawford (b.
-1995) is an alternative process photographer based in northwestern Montana.
+1995) is an alternative process photographer and instructor based in northwestern Montana.
 She received a Bachelor of Arts in Film & Photography from Montana State University in 2017.
 Her work has exhibited nationally and is featured in various publications including Salted Paper Printing, A Step by Step Manual Highlighting Contemporary Artists.
 Crawford's background in history and her interest in handmade photographs led her to pursue processes such as gum bichromate and salted paper.
 Her work often focuses on history and landscape: how they interact with modern and historical societies, how they interact with each other, and what they can represent in a contemporary photographic context.